MattB859/Ms1-Malaysian-Restaurant/README.md

     -   ### About Us

-        1. Here users will find information about our restaurant's history, core values, beliefs and the services we provide for each of our diners.
+        1. Here users will find information about our restaurant's history, core values, beliefs, and the services we provide for each of our diners.

         <p align="center">
         <img src="./assets/images/about-us.png">